 |KrisFlyer transferred from Velocity||Velocity Points||141,750||199,800||Singapore Airlines via Singapore|

-In a point-per-point comparison, KrisFlyer still has the battle won in terms of pricing.
+In a point-per-point comparison, due to the changes to the Asia Miles program, it is now the cheapest in terms of pricing.

 In a perfect world where everyone has lots of points/miles to redeem, you’re not going to go too far wrong targeting either Asia Miles or KrisFlyer for your redemptions.